TianxiangChen/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 this repo will be finalized after May, 2018.
+Due to this is an on-going course, I won't update this repo frequently.
+I will only upload code after it passes assignment deadline include late penalty period.

 |      | My score      | UndergradAvg            |  GradAvg                |
 | ---- |:-------------:| :---------------------: | ----------------------: |